yegor256/blog/_drafts/jgd.md

 What is important is that your Jekyll site files should be located in the root directory of the repository.
 Just like this blog is doing, see [its sources in Github](https://github.com/yegor256/blog).

+You can easily integrated `jgd` with Travis.
+See [`.travis.yml`](https://github.com/yegor256/blog/blob/master/.travis.yml) of this blog.

+Full documentation about the gem is [here](https://github.com/yegor256/jekyll-github-deploy).